 My journey into motherhood was not what I had imagined.
-I come from a family of strong-willed women, and my diagnosis of PNDA certainly took me by surprise.
+I come from a family of strong-willed women, and my diagnosis of perinatal depression and anxiety (PNDA) certainly took me by surprise.

-Lily came into the world after a long labor which ended in an emergency cesarean.
-Our Obstetrician couldn’t find a cause for distress as everything looked healthy once she came out.
+My daughter came into the world after a long labour which ended in an emergency caesarean.
+Our obstetrician couldn’t find a cause for distress as everything looked healthy once she came out.

-I had requested my placenta be kept for burial and unfortunately, it was accidentally thrown in the bin.
-I felt disrespected but had Lily on my chest so quickly put it to the back of my mind.
+I had requested my placenta be kept for burial but it was thrown out.
+I felt disrespected and hurt, but having my daughter immediately placed on my chest, I put these feelings to the back of my mind.
 Placenta burial is common practice in my (Aboriginal) culture.
 It connects us to Mother Earth, and then later connects us to our Ancestors.

-When I left the hospital, things spiraled quickly.
+When I left the hospital, things spiralled quickly.
 I was crying every day.
-Lily wouldn’t sleep, my entire body was burning in pain every day, Lily screamed most days and I felt lonely.
+My daughter wouldn’t sleep, my entire body was burning in pain every day, my baby screamed most days and I felt lonely.
 The baby blues didn’t leave.

-It’s 10pm, and Lily is still unsettled.
-I strapped Lily into the carrier and my partner and I walked up to Coles.
-We go to the baby aisle and both feel daunted.
-Mum calls and we decide which formula and bottle to buy together.
+Mum said,“You live in Sydney and the supermarket is open till late.
+I’ll do research on what formula they have and let’s go from there, they close at midnight.”
+At 10pm, my daughter was still unsettled.
+I strapped her into the carrier and, my partner and I walked to the supermarket.
+We went to the baby aisle, and both felt daunted.
+Mum called and we decided which formula and bottle to buy together.

-We get home, and have no idea how to sterilize a bottle or how much to make up for Lily.
-Eventually, we made up 60mls and she absolutely smashed it then slept for almost the entire night.
+We got home and had no idea how to sterilize a bottle or how much to make.
+Eventually, we made up 60mls and she absolutely smashed it and then slept for almost the entire night.
 She was hungry.
 I was starving her.
 The guilt came flooding back again.
 I couldn’t birth her vaginally, I couldn’t feed her, I couldn’t get her to sleep, what’s next?

-I was experiencing intrusive thoughts every day.
-When I would walk with Lily along the beautiful bush tracks I would start panicking thinking red bellies would attack me.
-What if a snake chased me, I imagined running, tripping over, and dying (from the snake bite) and no one would know where we were or hear Lily crying on my chest in the carrier.
+I was experiencing severe intrusive thoughts every day.
+When I would walk with my daughter along the beautiful bush tracks, I would start panicking thinking red bellies would attack me.
+What if a snake chased me, I imagined running, tripping over, and dying (from the snake bite) and no one would know where we were or hear my daughter crying on my chest in the carrier.

 On other days, I would be driving and start thinking that I would crash the car down a hill into a brick wall.
-The thoughts got worse and I would start picturing blood, broken bones, and screams from Lily.
+The thoughts got worse and I would start picturing blood, broken bones, and screams from my baby.

 These things sound crazy but the thoughts and images were so clear in my mind, it was terrifying and eventually made me too scared to go bushwalking.